Mkikii/MedSymBot/README.md

 ---

-Made with ❤️ for improving healthcare accessibility in Kenya
+Made for improving healthcare accessibility in Kenya